gelosi/CyrillicKeyboardLayoutMacOS/README.md

 4. You shoud have Finder window with the proper target location open at this moment
 5. Choose one (or both) keyboard layout files, and copy them to the recently opened folder
 6. RESTART YOUR MAC (no kidding)
-7. Do usual keyboard layout thing: go to the keyboard preferences, input sources, **choose Russian** – you should be able to find then Cyrillc variation of the layout
+7. Do usual keyboard layout thing: go to the keyboard preferences, input sources, search for `Cyrillic` in the list of avaliable input languages – you should be able to find it, and you will recongize it immediately because of the icon ї :)

 Done